Medication Aide Program

 Special Licensure Provisions for Military Service Members

-For more information regarding special licensure provisions military service members, military veterans or military spouses may qualify for, review Senate Bill 1307, 84th Regular Legislative Session, 2015 (PDF).
+For more information regarding special licensure provisions, military service members, military veterans or military spouses may qualify for, please read Senate Bill 422, 88th Regular Legislative Session, 2023.

 We extend our heartfelt thanks to military service members, veterans, and their families for their dedicated service to the United States of America and to the State of Texas.